-After the panel cut-out has been completed and deburred, carefully slide the panel gasket over the rear of the unit to the back of the bezel.
-Insert the unit into the panel.
-As depicted in the drawing, install the screws into the narrow end of the mounting clips.
+Cut the panel opening to the specified dimensions.
+Remove burrs and clean around the panel opening.
+Slide the panel gasket over the rear of the unit to the back of the bezel.
+As depicted in the drawing, install the screws into the narrow end of the bezel.
+As depicted in the drawing, end of the mounting clips.
 Thread the screws into the clips until the pointed end just protrudes through the other side.
 Install each of the mounting clips by inserting the wide lip of the clips into the wide end of the hole, located on either side of the case.
 Then snap the clip onto the case.
 Tighten the screws evenly to apply uniform compression, thus providing a water-tight seal.